JutoApp/meteor-juto-config-demo/Readme.md

     To see git-crypt in action (transparently unencrypting):

     ```
+    # import the gpg private key into your personal key chain
     gpg --import jutoconfigdemo_sec.gpg # password is JutoConfigDemo
     git-crypt unlock # password for the jutoconfigdemo@example.com key is JutoConfigDemo
     ```